DDoSolitary/LxRunOffline/README.md

 - Register an existing installation directory.
 This enables you to install to a USB stick and use it on different computers.
 - Run arbitrary Linux commands in a specified installation.
 - Configure default user, environment variables and [various flags](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/api/wslapi/ne-wslapi-wsl_distribution_flags).
 - Export configuration to an XML file and import from the file.
-(Coming soon.)
 - Export an installation to a tar file.
-(Coming soon.)

 # Install